hashkat/hashkat/docs/output.md

 ## Most Populat Tweet Content

 Details basic information regarding the most retweeted, and therefore most popular, tweet in the entire network simulation.
 Basic information includes: the ID number of the tweet author,the author agent type, the author's ideology, the region the author lives in, the simulated point in time in the simulaiton when the tweet was created, the language of the tweet, the tweet type, whether or not a hashtag is present in the tweet, and the number of retweeters for this tweet.
 For many of these variables, a number will be printed instead of a name.
-For example, for 'Author Ideology', if you have 3 possible ideologies in your network, let's say 'Red', 'Green', and 'Blue' and the author of this tweet is ideologically 'Red', the number 0 will be printed beside 'Author Ideology' instead of 'Red', since it is the zeroth element in the list of ideologies.
+For example, for 'Author Ideology', if you have 3 possible ideologies in your network, let's say *Red*, *Green*, and *Blue* and the author of this tweet is ideologically *Red*, the number 0 will be printed beside 'Author Ideology' instead of *Red*, since it is the zeroth element in the list of ideologies.
 This will occur, for the variables 'Author Agent Type', 'Author Ideology', 'Author Region', 'Tweet Language', and 'Tweet Type'.

 An example of the data found in this output file is shown below: